-I experienced and understood this for the first time when I gave birth to my daughter.
-I had been meditating, repeating mantras, and doing other spiritual practices for her throughout my pregnancy; I even had a group of friends over to chant for hours the week before she was born.
-So when the day arrived, I was really inspired and ready to receive her.
-I had planned to have a water birth, so her dad had set up a tub in the living room ahead of time.
+I experienced this for the first time when I gave birth to my daughter.
+I had been meditating, repeating mantras, and doing other spiritual practices for both throughout my pregnancy; I also had a group of friends over to chant for hours the week before my due date.
+So when the day arrived, I was really inspired and ready!
+I wanted a water birth, and her dad had set up a tub in the living room ahead of time.

-When my water broke and I started having contractions, he called the midwife and started filling the tub with warm water.
-The midwife said it would take a few hours for me to be ready, so she would come over then.
-My baby girl, however, had other plans.
-I was yearning for the warm embrace of the water and got in the tub as soon as it was filled.
+When my water broke and I started having contractions, he called the midwife and filled the tub with warm water.
+The midwife said it would take a few hours for me to be ready.
+My baby, however, had other plans and was as ready as me.
+I yearned for the warm embrace of the water and got in the tub.

-When my lovely daughter emerged from the water, like a little mermaid, and I held her in my arms for the very first time, I realized her birth was a desire I had manifested from the depths of my being; a desire I didn’t even know I had so deep within me—that of being a mother.
-It was a definite turning point for me, not just in my life, but especially in the perception of myself.
-I was one with love, and nothing else mattered.
+By the time the midwife arrived, we were almost done.
+When my sweet child emerged from the water, like a little mermaid, and I held her in my arms for the very first time, I realized being a mother was a desire I didn’t even know I had within me.
+This was a definite turning point, not just because being a mother changes everything, but also because my perception of life itself was transformed.
+I was One with Love, and nothing else mattered.

-The point is that I had actually made this deep desire real by simply allowing life to happen, by witnessing the process and opening up to the experience.
-There was no rushing, no pushing, no doing, no thinking; just allowing.
-And since there was no mind involved, there was no fear, no resistance, no expectations, no emotions, no pain; just life.
+It still took me many years to embrace the path of non-duality, but I think allowing life to emerge by witnessing the process and opening up to the experience was so powerful that it left deeply ingrained imprints in my mind.
+There was no rushing, no pushing, no doing, no thinking; just allowing; just being.
+And since there was no mind involved, there was no fear, no resistance, no expectations, and no pain; just the fluidity of the present moment.

 © 2011 Yol Swan.
 All rights reserved.